 Previously, Cam was an attorney in the power industry, including as the vice president and general counsel of Minnesota-based Outland Energy Services and as an attorney with Duke Energy Corp.

 Prior to joining the power sector, Cam practiced law in Minneapolis with Robins, Kaplan, Miller, and Ciresi, LLP.

 Cam holds a bachelor's degree from the University of Pennsylvania, a master's degree from the London School of Economics, and a law degree from Georgetown University.
 He and his wife have three young children and live in Minneapolis, where as a candidate for mayor in 2013 Cam advocated reforms to business regulations.
-In his volunteer time, Cam is the board chair of the KIPP public charter middle school in North Minneapolis.
+In his volunteer time, Cam serves on the board of the KIPP public charter middle school in North Minneapolis.